Consumer Medicine Information

 Each tablet also contains the following inactive ingredients:

-MODAVIGIL tablets are white, round-shaped with smooth convex sides.
+MODAVIGIL tablets are white, capsule-shaped, debossed with “100” on one side.

 Each pack contains either 10, 30 or 60 tablets.